-Learn how to make a rich, velvety demi-glace sauce with this fool-proof recipe!
-The shortcut method will not only save a lot of your time, but it also yields an amazing sauce.
-Use the homemade demi-glace for delicious sauces or to make a popular Japanese beef stew, Hayashi Rice.
+Learn how to make rich, velvety Demi-Glace at home with this foolproof recipe!
+My shortcut method yields amazing flavor while saving time.
+Use this glossy brown sauce as a base for delicious sauces or to make Hayashi Rice, the popular Japanese beef stew.

 Demi-glace is a rich brown sauce in French cuisine that can be used as a sauce itself or as a base for other sauces.
 In Japan, we use demi-glace sauce for many western-style dishes, and we can find it sold in a can or a premade jar.
 Since it’s not easy to find premade demi-glace sauce in the U.S., I have decided to make it at home.